puppetlabs/puppet-docs/source/guides/installation.markdown

 * * *

-### Enterprise Linux
+### Enterprise Linux (and Derivatives)

-These instructions apply to Enterprise Linux (EL) variants, including:
+These instructions apply to Enterprise Linux (EL) variants, including but not limited to:

 * Red Hat Enterprise Linux 5 and 6
 * CentOS 5 and 6